Student Flourishing

 The Center for Faith and Culture is committed to reinvigorating student spiritual exploration at William Jewell College.
-In partnership with the College Chaplain, the Center created a new Student Flourishing Fellows Program.
+In partnership with the College Chaplain, the Center created two scholarship opportunities through the Christian Fellows Program.

 Fellows Program Highlights